datacarpentry/stata-economics/_episodes/02-data-quality.md

 > {: .output}
 {: .callout}

+`Count` counts the number of observations specified after a conditional statement.
+No varlists or string variables allowed.
+If nothing specified after count it displays the total number of observations in the dataset.

 > ## Challenge
 > Count how many countries have had their population census later than 2008.
 > > ## Solution